eduardohenriquearnold/CODD/README.md

 Note: Town06,Town07 and Town10HD need to be installed separately in CARLA, see [here](https://carla.readthedocs.io/en/latest/start_quickstart/#import-additional-assets).

-## Visualising data
+## Visualising the snippets
-To visualise the data one can use
+To visualise a snippet one can use
 ```
 python vis.py [path_to_snippet]
 ```